opencog/atomspace/opencog/query/README.md

    suck.
 There's an open github issue for this: issue #1502.

- * Performance: If a bind-link is of the form `(Bind $X $Y body term)` and variabile $Y does not appear anywhere in term, then repeated groundings for $Y can be avoided, and should be avoided.
+ * Performance: If a bind-link is of the form `(Bind $X $Y body term)` and variable $Y does not appear anywhere in term, then repeated groundings for $Y can be avoided, and should be avoided.

  * Performance: If a bind-link is of the form `(Bind variables term term)`